Alaska Apostille Services — Fast & Simple Mail-In Processing

 Apostille Pricing Alaska

-Our pricing includes our service fee plus the required state fee.
-Additional costs may include shipping, expedited service, or document preparation when required.
-We review all documents first and confirm total pricing before submission.
+Our total cost includes our service fee plus the required state fee.
+Shipping, expedited service, document retrieval, or translation may be added when needed.
+We confirm total pricing before submission.

 Core Apostille Service

-Alaska State Fee — $5 per document
+State fee: $5 per certificate

-Return Shipping — U.S. Addresses
+Return Shipping — U.S.

 USPS Priority Mail — $18